 How long should a toddler use a sippy cup?

-By now, Baby is probably drinking water and other (hopefully sugar-free) beverages from her sippy cup.
-Armed with a handful of spaghetti in one hand and a sippy cup in the other, she is probably dominating meals left and right.
+By now, Baby is probably drinking water and other (hopefully sugar-free) beverages from their sippy cup.
+Armed with a handful of spaghetti in one hand and a sippy cup in the other, they are probably dominating meals left and right.
 But just as solids and more complex foods were slowly introduced a year ago, if Baby is still using a sippy cup regularly, the next step is to transition from sippy cup to glass.

 Drawbacks to extended sippy cup use

 It is not always well-known, but many doctors recommend only using a traditional sippy cup for a few months while Baby is transitioning from bottle to cup.
 Cups with lids or spouts should be used sparingly as there is evidence that these kinds of cups can contribute to tooth decay, or can have a negative effect on speech development.
 Sippy cups that use straws are generally seen as a safer alternative.

 The sippy cup should also not be used as a comfort object like a pacifier.
-If you find that Baby is using the sippy cup to soothe themselves, it may be helpful in the long run to try to encourage an attachment to a different object.
+If you find that Baby is using the sippy cup to soothe themself, it may be helpful in the long run to try to encourage an attachment to a different object.
 Soothing with a sippy cup, no matter what type of cup, will speed up tooth decay and promote the idea of comfort-feeding, which has been linked to unhealthy eating patterns.

 In addition, sippy cups also account for many trips to the ER for children around this age, as toddlers often run too quickly while drinking from sippy cups, which can lead to falls and injuries.
 Open cups are less likely to be used as comfort objects, or run around with, and so don’t cause the same kind of injuries.